svaloumas/valet/README.md

 ### Pipeline

 A `pipeline` is a sequence of jobs that need to be executed in a specified order, one by one.
 Every job in the pipeline can be assigned with a different task and parameters, and each task callback can optionally use the results of the previous task in the job sequence.
-A pipeline can also be scheduled to run sometime in the future, or run immediately.
+A pipeline can also be scheduled to run sometime in the future, or immediately.

 <a name="architecture"/>